byo/bswieckidev-blog/content/post/2022-10-07-throttling-in-go.md

 How is it done?
 A dedicated go channel is used as a token disposal machine.
 To do some throttled operation, one takes the token from that channel (`token := <- channel`) and gives it back once the operation is finished (`channel <- token`).
-If there are no tokens left, the channel will naturally block the goroutine until someone else returns previously acquired token back to the poll.
+If there are no tokens left, the channel will naturally block the goroutine until someone else returns previously acquired token back to the pool.

 All of that can be done in just few lines of go code.

-In this post I'd like to play a bit with this idea and show you how such throttlers can be easily implemented.
+In this post I'd like to play a bit with this idea and show you how easy such throttlers can be implemented.

 ## The basic implementation